-Information security is critical to safeguarding the near countless petabytes of data that exists for both private and government owned entities.
+Information security is critical to safeguarding the near countless petabytes of data that exist for both private and government-owned entities.
+Joining a good Information Security School is very important.
 Now, more than at any other time in history, we rely on digital storage and widespread connectivity on a day to day life.
-With the widespread use of high-speed Internet and decentralized storage systems, information technology training has become in-demand in the job market.
+With the widespread use of high-speed Internet and decentralized storage systems, information technology training has become in demand in the job market.

 If you want to enter IT but you want to go a step further with your career, then information security school is an excellent choice.
 Unlike other areas of IT, information security will have you specifically focused on avoiding, detecting, and anticipating security threats.
 You’ll have the chance to protect data for organizations large and small, and you’ll always be working at the cutting edge of technology.

 If you’ve been considering the information technology Associate in Occupational Studies Degree program at ITI Technical College, and you’re still looking for more information, then this breakdown of the required skills for information security may help you to plan your career path.